 Each AD routine will be different and should always be taught by a CF specialist physiotherapist.
 AD used to be taught in three stages but more recently it has been described as a fluid breathing technique.

-How long you spend breathing at each lung volume will depend on the location of mucus and will be determined by you and your specialist physiotherapist.
+How long you spend breathing at each lung volume will depend on where the mucus is in your airways, and will be determined by you and your specialist physiotherapist.